Battle of Pered: Aftermath

-From the enemy generals, while Wohlgemuth and Panyutyin acted with great will and energy, Csorich was not very active.
-Also, the Austro-Russian brigade commanders fulfilled their duties with great efficiency.
+Hermann writes that, from the perspective of the Hungarians, Wohlgemuth and Panyutyin acted with great will and energy, while Csorich was not very active.
+The Austro-Russian brigade commanders fulfilled their duties with efficiency.

 Although the battle was not a very serious blow to the Hungarian army and their strategical positions, the Hungarians did not lose their military initiative completely, but the moral effect of the two lost battles (Zsigárd on 16 June, and Pered at 20–21 June) had a paralyzing effect on their morale, while the imperials who in the Spring campaign lost every battle started again to believe in victory.
 But the imperials could have been not achieve this victory without the involvement in the battle of Panyutyin's Russian troops.

 After this battle, due to the inefficiency of their reconnaissance, the Hungarians could not learn about Haynau's plans to attack the southern banks of the Danube, so he could continue to move his troops on the other side of the great river, to start an attack towards the Hungarian troops at Győr, then to advance towards Komárom and the Hungarian capitals (Buda and Pest).
 With the attack, which resulted in the Hungarian defeat at Pered, Görgei unwillingly helped Haynau to conceal, from his eyes, the transfer of the Austrian troops to the right bank of the Danube, and maintain the belief that the enemy will start its offensive on the left bank.